Abdo61086/Draft4/README.md

 - [ ] Machine learning-based AI training
 - [ ] Mobile app port (Android/iOS)
 - [ ] Tournament mode with leaderboards

-## License
-This software is free for personal and educational use.
-You may use, modify, and distribute this software for non-commercial purposes.
-Commercial use is prohibited without explicit permission.